FruitbatM/trail-run-adventures/TESTING.md

   <h2 align="center"><img src="readme-files/testing/test_16_c.jpg" alt="Test case 15" target="_blank" width="20%" height="20%"></h2>

 ## Test Case 17
-> As a site admin/superuser I want the ablity to create blog posts so that the website users are informed on interesting stories from the base camp.
+> As a site admin/superuser I want the ability to create blog posts so that the website users are informed on interesting stories from the base camp.

 TO BE ADDED

 ## Test Case 18
-> As a site admin/superuser I want the ablity to delete blog posts so that the blog post is removed in case it becomes outdated.
+> As a site admin/superuser I want the ability to delete blog posts so that the blog post is removed in case it becomes outdated.

 **Description:**
 Verify that the admin user can delete the blog post and that he/she will be prompted with a modal notification when 'Delete' link is clicked to make sure this is the correct action.